rakshith4able/RealTime-Webcam-Recorder-Player/README.md

-# Lab Assignment 3 submission by 40235325 (Rakshith Raj Gurupura Puttaraju) and 40227041 (Harika Maddukuri)
+# Project by Rakshith Raj Gurupura Puttaraju and Harika Maddukuri

 ## client